Pylons/pyramid/docs/narr/templates.rst

 address template resources which live in another package.

 Not just any template from any arbitrary templating system may be used as a renderer.
-Bindings must exist specifically for :mod:`repoze.bfg` to use a templating language template as a renderer.
-Currently, :mod:`repoze.bfg` has built-in support for two Chameleon templating
+Bindings must exist specifically for :mod:`pyramid` to use a templating language template as a renderer.
+Currently, :mod:`pyramid` has built-in support for two Chameleon templating
 languages: ZPT and text.
-See :ref:`built_in_renderers` for a discussion of their details.  :mod:`repoze.bfg` also supports the use of :term:`Jinja2` templates as renderers.
+See :ref:`built_in_renderers` for a discussion of their details.  :mod:`pyramid` also supports the use of :term:`Jinja2` templates as renderers.
 See :ref:`available_template_system_bindings`.